 View the full working prototype here.

-I began the development of this app by brainstorming the different functions it could perform, and the ways in which it could interpret data for a competitive dancer.
-From here, I did rough wireframe sketches to get a sense of the layout of the app, and the user’s journey as they navigate through the information.
+I began by brainstorming the different functions this app could perform, and the ways in which it could best interpret data for a competitive dancer.
+From here, I did rough wireframe sketches to get a sense of the layout of the app, and the user journey.

 After considering the structure of the app, I explored the possible ways of communicating the collected data via visualizations.